bips-hb/arfpy/README.md

 If you'd like to contribute, please have a look at our [contributing guidelines](https://github.com/bips-hb/arfpy/blob/master/CONTRIBUTING.md).

 ## References
 * Watson, D. S., Blesch, K., Kapar, J. & Wright, M. N. (2023).
 Adversarial random forests for density estimation and generative modeling.
-In *Proceedings of the 26th International Conference on Artificial Intelligence and Statistics*.
+In *Proceedings of the 26th International Conference on Artificial Intelligence and Statistics*, PMLR 206:5357-5375.
 Link [here](https://proceedings.mlr.press/v206/watson23a.html).